nashville-software-school/client-side-mastery/projects/tier-3/honest-abe/chapters/HONESTABE_ERD.md

 There are other resources that you will need to create to fulfill the requirements and represent the complex relationships.
 Build an ERD to visualize these relationships.

-> **Important:** Before moving on to the next chapter in Honest Abe, you need to review your ERD with a member of the instruction team.
+> **Important:** Before moving on to the next chapter in Honest Abe, you need to review your ERD with a member of the coaching team.
 It is critical that your ERD is structured correctly, or it will be impossible to complete this application.